-The Department of Children, Youth, and Families (DCYF) licenses approximately 6,000 early learning programs and school-age sites in the state of Washington.
-Licensed early learning providers follow foundational quality standards, the Washington Administrative Code (WAC), set by the state to ensure children in licensed care are in safe, healthy, and nurturing environments.
+The Department of Children, Youth, and Families (DCYF) licenses about 6,800 early learning programs and school-age sites in the state of Washington.
+Licensed providers follow foundational quality standards, the Washington Administrative Code (WAC), set by the state to ensure children in licensed care are in safe, healthy, and nurturing programs.

 DCYF Licensing Rules